Education in Puerto Rico: Current educational issues

 The government announced the closure of 283 schools and a new pilot plan for charter schools and vouchers.

-From 2010-2018 a total of 682 schools where closed of which only 17 where sold afterward.
+From 2010 to 2018 a total of 682 schools where closed of which only 17 where sold afterward.
 The school system has lost about 38,762 students since May 2017 due to closing of schools.

 In addition, between August 2017 and January 2018 another 27,000 students will be out of the school systems.

 Some of the schools don't have running water or electricity.

 Education Secretary Julia Keleher has mentioned that they will save $150 million by closing most of the schools.
 However, on March 29, 2018, Gov. Ricardo Rosselló signed a bill that will allow charter schools and voucher programs to be established.
 The governments are trying to cut funding from education in order to restore the island after all the hurricanes that hit Puerto Rico.

 Teachers have also lost their jobs.
 Based on United Federation of Teachers, it mentioned more than 2,600 teachers have received a letter saying they were excessed.
 Also, no teacher has received a raise since 2008 and beginning teachers earn $1,750 a month, although the cost of living is 10 percent higher than on the US mainland.